junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 As a mild laxative give 1 dose at bedtime:

-- adultsand children over 12 years: 2 to
+- adults and children over 12 years: 2 to 4 tablespoons

-4 tablespoons
+- children 6 to 11 years: 1 to 2 tablespoons

-children 6 to 11 years: 1 to 2 tablespoons children 2 to 5 years: 1⁄3 to 1 tablespoon do not give to children under 2 years old
+- children 2 to 5 years: 1⁄3 to 1 tablespoon

-GREEN PAGES
+- **do not give to children under 2 years old**

-Epsom salts (magnesium sulfate)—as a laxative and for itching
+**Epsom salts (magnesium sulfate)—as a laxative and for itching**

 Often comes in white powder or crystals